abrahamayorinde/Simple_Interpreter/README.md

 I already jumped ahead and added 2 and 3 in the first lesson so never mind that.
 So only 1 is added in this lesson.

+The function 'endofstring' was changed to lastcharacter.
+Another function will now track the position in the text being processed while this determines if the end of the string input has been reached.

+The function 'nextchar' that advances the position in the text was added.
+This function takes over the funcitonality that was in each of the branches of 'get_next_token'.

+The functionality of capturing a number was separated into its own function,  and is now called from 'getnumber' in 'get_next_token'.

 Interpreter #1:
 This first lesson is pretty straight forward.